kalyaninpawar/Learn_Basic_Javascript/README.md

 > If the JavaScript loads first and it is supposed to affect the HTML that hasn't loaded yet, there could be problems.
 Placing JavaScript near the bottom of an HTML page is one way to accommodate this dependency.
 To learn more about alternative approaches, see Script loading strategies.

+### Language basics crash course

+To give you a better understanding of how JavaScript works, let's explain some of the core features of the language.
+It's worth noting that these features are common to all programming languages.
+If you master these fundamentals, you have a head start on coding in other languages too!